Cyclic Arbitrage in Decentralized Exchanges: Arbitrage Markets

-Figure \ref{fig:cos} shows the distribution of the gas fee of successful cyclic transactions.
-Notice that a cyclic transaction might involve several cycles.
-However, it is impossible to distinguish the gas fee for each cycle separately.
-Therefore, we only consider the net profit of the entire transaction.
-More than half of transactions spend less than 0.02 ETH as the gas fee to miners, and only 11.8\% of transactions spend more than 0.05 ETH to execute the transaction.
-The gas fee (7,869.14 ETH) only accounts for 24.9\% of the total revenue (31,727.11 ETH) of cyclic transactions.
-Figure \ref{fig:hist} compares arbitrage income and net profit for cyclic arbitrages.
-Only 6.7\% of cyclical arbitrages result in negative profits.
-Gas fees drive revenue per cyclic arbitrage from 0.1-0.3 ETH gross revenue to 0-0.1 ETH net profit, where the majority of cyclic arbitrages (68.2\%) falling in this range.
+\paragraph{Transaction cost:} Apart from commission fees paid to liquidity providers that have been considered in our theoretical model, traders also need to pay gas fees to miners for executing their market operations. \autoref{fig:cos} shows the distribution of the gas fee of cyclic transactions.
+Around half of transactions (48\%) cost less than 0.02 ETH as the gas fee.
+The total gas fee (8,458 ETH) accounts for 24.6\% of the total revenue (34,429.11 ETH) of cyclic transactions. \autoref{fig:hist} compares arbitrage income and net profit for cyclic arbitrages.
+Only 7.1\% of cyclic arbitrages result in negative profits.
+Gas fees drive revenue per cyclic arbitrage from 0.01-0.3 ETH gross revenue to 0-0.1 ETH net profit, where the majority of cyclic arbitrages (78.4\%) falling in this range.